 When you’re a well-known author, it’s probably not an issue that your books are SP or TP – your adoring audience will buy them regardless.
 But, when starting out, in the saturated book market we have today, visibility is a HUGE issue.
 There are more free books available to readers than they can read in their lifetime, so getting them to part with their money to buy a title is no mean feat.
 They’re already spoilt for choice.
 And marketing takes time, effort and money.
 As a self-publishing author, everything comes down to you, or those you choose to employ with your funds.
 You have to get it to your audience; for example, you have to get it in bookshops.
 And because bookshops are already saturated with TP titles, it’s even harder to get them to look at an SP book.
 Not impossible, but you have to show there’s demand.

 A TP book will already have a place in the market – the one the publisher saw when they offered you the contract.
 Publishers, more so the bigger companies, will have distribution routes already open, reps that will know exactly where to sell your book, and outlets lined up to carry your title, all of which will see your book sell in volume.
-But their interest may lessen when their next release comes out; at least with your SP title, you can promote like a Duracell bunny.
+But a publisher’s interest may lessen when their next release comes out; at least with your SP title, you can promote like a Duracell bunny for as long as you have the energy.

 As I said in the opening, SP is not better than TP, nor is TP better than SP.
 There are many examples of authors, using either method, gaining notoriety and lucrative sales – some using both routes with success.